bovender/dora/README.md

 specific apps happens through Docker build `ARGS` and environment variables.
 There is built-in support to generate PDF files with [wkhtmltopdf][].

+The container is expected to sit behind a [reverse proxy](#reverse-proxy) that handles name-based virtual hosts, SSL, etc.

 > If you stumble upon this, be advised that this is amateur work.
 It may suit your needs, but it was mainly created to help me with my own projects.
 I would be more than happy though to take pull request to improve this.